 In the recent years of globalization, the Southern Theravada tradition of Buddhism prevalent in Sri Lanka, Thailand, and elsewhere has come into increasing contact with the Northern Mahayana school found in Tibet, China, and Japan.
-The conversation between the two branches sometimes stresses their differences — Theravada Buddhism teaches the path to individual enlightenment where Mahayana stresses the Bodhisattva ideal —, and overlooks aspects of the path shared by both.
+The conversation between the two branches sometimes stresses their differences and overlooks aspects of the path shared by both.
 Ajahn Anan teaches that the two Buddhist schools support each other in preserving the path, like two wings working together to keep a bird aloft.
-The self-enlightened Buddhas of Mahayana require the enlightened disciples of Theravada to pass on their teaching once it has been established.
+The self-enlightened Buddhas who have attained the fruition of the Bodhisattva path—emphasized in Mahayana—require their disciples who have also attained freedom from suffering—the goal emphasized in Theravada—to pass on the teaching once it has been established.
 By combining architectural styles from Northern and Southern traditions, the Wat Marp Jan Chedi recollects their shared aspects and mutually supportive roles.

 The design of the Chedi fuses three distinct architectural styles: